Discover kid-friendly things to do and good eats in cosmopolitan Toronto

 Wildlife encounters: You don’t have to go far to get close-up to animals in Toronto.
 Located next to the CN Tower, Ripley’s Aquarium of Canada has thrilling exhibits like the “Dangerous Lagoon,” a moving sidewalk from which you can glimpse sharks and sea turtles through a glass tunnel.
 In the east end, the sprawling Toronto Zoo features animals from around the world and has a Kids Discovery Zone, with a splash pad and interactive animal shows.

 Cool museums: Always a favorite with kids, the Royal Ontario Museum showcases original dinosaur skeletons, a simulated bat cave experience, and a hands-on biodiversity exhibit.
 The Bata Shoe Museum offers stroller tours and kids’ activities on weekends, and the Ontario Science Centre has plenty of interactive displays, including a play zone and outdoor exhibits.

 Ready to explore Toronto for your next vacation?
 Book a room with Radisson Hotels today and find fun for the whole family.

-Book a stay in the heart of Toronto’s core at the Radisson Blu Toronto Downtown.
-We put you just steps from Rogers Centre, the CN Tower, Union Station, and Billy Bishop Toronto City Airport.
+Book a stay in the heart of Toronto at the Radisson Blu Toronto Downtown, where you’ll be just steps from Rogers Centre, the CN Tower, and Union Station.
 When you’re ready to kick back, head to our Lakeview Pool Lounge for the city’s best rooftop views.